Hellenistic Greece: Macedon and other Hellenistic kingdoms

 After Cassander's death in 298 BC, however, Demetrius seized the Macedonian throne and gained control of most of Greece.
 He was defeated by a second coalition of Greek rulers in 285 BC, and mastery of Greece passed to the king Lysimachus of Thrace.
 Lysimachus was in turn defeated and killed in 280 BC.
 The Macedonian throne then passed to Demetrius's son Antigonus II, who also defeated an invasion of the Greek lands by the Gauls, who at this time were living in the Balkans.
-The battle against the Gauls united the Antigonids of Macedon and the Seleucids of Antioch, an alliance which was also directed against the wealthiest Hellenistic power, the Ptolemies of Egypt.
+The battle against the Gauls united the Antigonids of Macedon and the Seleucids of Asia, an alliance which was also directed against the wealthiest Hellenistic power, the Ptolemies of Egypt.
+The Epirote king Pyrrhus is known to have made Epirus a powerful state in the wider Hellenistic world (during 297–272 BC) that was comparable to the likes of Macedon and Ancient Rome.
+Pyrrhus' armies also attempted an assault against the state of Ancient Rome during their unsuccessful campaign in what is now modern-day Italy in 280-275 BC.
+Pyrrhus died in 272 BC leaving Antigonus Gonatas' Macedon the stronger power in Greece.

 Antigonus II ruled until his death in 239 BC, and his family retained the Macedonian throne until it was abolished by the Romans in 146 BC.
 Their control over the Greek city states was intermittent, however, since other rulers, particularly the Ptolemies, subsidised anti-Macedonian parties in Greece to undermine the Antigonids' power.
-Antigonus placed a garrison at Corinth, the strategic centre of Greece, but Athens, Rhodes, Pergamum and other Greek states retained substantial independence, and formed the Aetolian League as a means of defending it.
-Sparta also remained independent, but generally refused to join any league.
+Antigonus placed a garrison at Corinth, the strategic centre of Greece, but Rhodes, Pergamum, Achaean League and Aetolian League and other Greek states retained substantial independence.
+Sparta also remained independent and generally refused to join any league.

-In 267 BC, Ptolemy II persuaded the Greek cities to revolt against Antigonus, in what became the Chremonidian War, after the Athenian leader Chremonides.
+In 267 BC, Ptolemy II persuaded the Greek cities to revolt against Antigonus, in what became the Chremonidean War, after the Athenian leader Chremonides.
 The cities were defeated and Athens lost her independence and her democratic institutions.
 The Aetolian League was restricted to the Peloponnese, but on being allowed to gain control of Thebes in 245 BC became a Macedonian ally.
 This marked the end of Athens as a political actor, although it remained the largest, wealthiest and most cultivated city in Greece.
-In 255 BC, Antigonus defeated the Egyptian fleet at Cos and brought the Aegean islands, except Rhodes, under his rule as well.
+In 255 BC, Antigonus defeated the Ptolemaic fleet at Cos and brought the Aegean islands, except Rhodes, under his rule as well.